shelleypham/GE-Current-Hackathon-API-Tutorial/README.md

 # GE-Current-Hackathon-API-Tutorial
-This documentation provides more details on how to set up the hackathon environment on Postman, retrieve Intelligent Cities and Intelligent Enterprises access tokens, and how to use those access token to retrieve resources.
+This documentation provides more details on how to set up the hackathon environment on Postman, retrieve Intelligent Cities (IC) and Intelligent Enterprises (IE) access tokens, and how to use those access token to retrieve resources.

 ### Contents
 - [Set up Postman Environments](#set-up-postman-environment)